thompsonholly/Social-Network-API/README.md

 ## Description

 A social network API project, to create an app where users can share thoughts and reactions.
-In the app they are able to create a profile, update their profile, add and update friends.
+In the app, they are able to create a profile, update their profile, add and update friends.

 ## Table of Contents